Wishing Well public art

 About the artwork

-Wishing Well is made of stainless steel and weighs 2200 kilograms.
-It is 3.88 metres tall, 5.36 metres wide and 4 metres deep.
-Visitors can interact with the sculpture by walking into and around it, adding to the experience of a public space.
+Wishing Well was designed by renowned artist team Living Lenses (Louise Bertelsen and Po Shu Wang) of San Francisco.
+It is made of stainless steel and weighs 2200 kilograms.
+It measures 3.88 metres tall, 5.36 metres wide and 4 metres deep.

 Value for investment